stefanholzapfel/lit-state/README.md

 <h1>Array operations</h1>

-Since I found it very cumbersome to subscribe / mutate array elements, I implemented array operators.
+Since it is cumbersome to subscribe / mutate array elements, we have array operators.

 <h2> Subscribing array elements </h2>
 To subscribe to a specific element in an array, you can provide a predicate function.
 The subscription will use the